We’ve all seen it happen before. Our cats are acting normal, eating right, and acting like well, a cat, and then suddenly, they just vomit everywhere.

 Finally, look at the diet, since a poor quality meal that’s rendered is a big culprit of it.

 Rendered food is actually very bad for you, and they’re proteins that shouldn’t be consumed by humans.
 The problem with this is that it causes issues in the kitties through the following:

-- The food is actually made of slaughterhouse leftovers, including eyes and heads of animals
+The food is actually made of slaughterhouse leftovers, including the eyes and heads of animals